charlieschwabacher/gestalt/docs/getting-started.md

 #### 6) Add the `AUTHORED` relationship between users and posts:

-We will also want to record the author of each post, and be able to see all of the posts that any user authored.
+We will also want to record the author of each post, and be able to see all of the posts authored by any user.
 We can add this to our schema using the `@relationship` directive.

 ```graphql